 - Performance overview.
 This session should be run by the employee’s manager or supervisor and include a review of the employee’s duties, performance expectations and how performance will be reviewed.

-- First-week This should be held on the last day of the first week.
+- First-week review.
+This should be held on the last day of the first week.
 It would traditionally be with their manager or supervisor, but could also be with an HR representative or their buddy.
 A coffee or meeting is fine too.
 In any event, this is a time for the employee to reflect on their first week and ask questions to help them ‘join the dots’.
 It’s also an opportunity for their manager or supervisor to see if the employee has gained some critical knowledge…or if the induction process has overlooked some items.

 Month one induction checklist

 After week one, the employee will tend to ‘get to work’.
 There will be significant informal on-the-job training occurring during month one.
-During month one, the new employee can also start to
+During month one, the new employee can also start to complete their workplace policies and procedures training.

 - Workplace policies and procedures.
 This should include all key internal policies including topics like internet usage, privacy policies, anti-bullying and duty of care.
 Each role will also have specific issues to cover such as anti-money laundering or manual handling.